 please send me a SMS to book in a time: 0425 273 173

-I would love to offer this work to women who are feeling the call and often the money is an issue.
+I would also love to offer this work to women who are feeling the call but the money seems to be an issue;

 (a similar price to many high quality bodyworkers)